nstefan55/Weather-App-with-API/README.md

 # Weather App with Api Integration

-## The frontend fetches data and retrieves information from the backend database of the open weather map through an API, which is then displayed on the screen.
+## The frontend fetches data and retrieves information from the backend database of the open weather map through an API, which is then displayed for the user on the screen.

 ### Technologies used for this project : HTML5, Bootstrap 5, JavaScript && GSAP